 Rachel Weisz (2019)

-Look, we get that she's always trying to be fashion-forward with her choices, but good golly, this shiny rubber rain slicker capelet and flowery pleated skirt are almost unforgivable.
-(Not totally, because we still love her, but damn close).
+Look, we get that she's always trying to be fashion-forward with her choices, but good golly, this shiny rubber rain-slicker capelet and flowery pleated skirt are almost unforgivable.
+(Not totally, because we still love her, but pretty close).

 Getty Images